Patricio-Benglian/holbertonschool-simple_shell/README.md

 # Simple Shell
  Patricio Benglian and his, for the time being, protégé Patricio "Kindness" Coitiño have been sent into a mission by Holberton in which they have to create a simplified version of Shell.
 We have been working on this project for at least a week now, and It has been a lot of fun and truly eye opening.

 ## Authors:
  Patricio "Kindness" Coitiño and Patricio Benglian.

-## Installation
+## Installation:
+ Drop all the files in [correct path here] and is ready to go!

 ## Usage:

 ```
-You have to run [EXE] and you will receive a prompt: "$ ".
+You have to run shellmain and you will receive a prompt: "$ ".
 Inside this prompt you will be free to run any command you wish to.
 For example: